University of Maryland

 Transcript Evaluation and Instructions

-Upload official dental school and undergraduate transcripts to ADEA PASS application (ECE or WES course-by-course evaluation in place of foreign transcripts)
+Upload official dental school transcripts to the ADEA PASS application (ECE or WES course-by-course evaluation in place of foreign transcripts).

 Letters of Evaluation Instructions

-Upload official letters to ADEA PASS application for consideration.
+Upload letters of evaluations to the ADEA PASS application for consideration.

 - Institutional evaluation